michael-ortiz/aws-on-call-notifier/README.md

 * **Cloud Watch Events**

-  Invokes Lambda by using a Cron Schedule
+  Invokes Lambda by using a Cron Schedule.

 * **Lambda**